 This section of the Profile incorporates the following specifications by reference:

-SOAP Binding
+SOAP 1.1 Request Optional Response HTTP Binding [SOAP1.1-ror]

-defines a binding for SOAP 1.1 endpoints.
+Section 3 of [WSDL1.1] "SOAP Binding" defines a binding for SOAP 1.1 endpoints.
 This Profile mandates the use of the SOAP 1.1 binding as defined in WSDL 1.1, and places the following constraints on its use:

-Note that 5.3 , contains additional, corrective requirements on the use of the SOAP 1.1 binding.
+Note that Section 5.3, "SOAP Binding", contains additional, corrective requirements on the use of the SOAP 1.1 binding.

 HTTP Transport